MaxMEllon/comelon/README.md

   $ node_modules/.bin/electron .
   ```

-you shouled execturte `npm run start` if watching source code
+If you would like to watching the source code, then You should execute `npm run start`.

 ## Contribute